-According to the SIP, the Discharger is required to monitor the upstream receiving water for the CTR priority pollutants, to determine reasonable potential.
-Accordingly, the Regional Water Board is requiring that the Discharger conduct upstream receiving water monitoring of the CTR priority pollutants at Monitoring Location RSW-001.
-The Discharger must analyze temperature, pH, and salinity of the upstream receiving water at the same time the samples are collected for priority pollutants analysis.
+The Regional Water Board is requiring that the Discharger conduct upstream receiving water monitoring of the CTR priority pollutants at Monitoring Location RSW-001, 50 feet upstream from the discharge point to the receiving water, the Dominguez Channel Estuary.
+The Discharger must analyze for temperature, pH, salinity, and hardness of the upstream receiving water at the same time the samples are collected for priority pollutants analysis.
+Ammonia monitoring is also required to determine reasonable potential.

-2. Groundwater
+2. Groundwater - Not Applicable